Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 That spectre looms ever more likely even though, within the changing room and the club offices, there is a determination that the fight for Premier League survival is far from over.

-Leicester's players, I'm told, are bristling at the suggestion they have given up the fight, and are determined to answer their critics in the remaining three matches - with two of those at home, against Liverpool and West Ham, and one away at Newcastle.
+Leicester's players, I'm told, are bristling at the suggestion they have given up the fight, and are determined to answer their critics in the remaining two matches - with one of those at home, against West Ham, and one away at Newcastle.

 The fans though, quite rightly, are bemused about how this has happened.
 Especially when the last three seasons have seen Leicester challenging for the Champions League themselves, finishing fifth, fifth and eighth.
 It was only two years ago that Leicester won the FA Cup.